hongtaowu67/container_imagine/README.md

   cmake ..
   make -j8
   ```
-* ffmpeg: Saving the video of the imagination process
+* ffmpeg: for saving the video of the imagination process.
   ```
   sudo apt install ffmpeg
   ```